CopterExpress/clever-show/docs/en/animation.md

 The copter can be represented by any three-dimensional object (e.g., a cube or a ball), and the LED strip color will be extracted from the object color property.
 Consider the following facts and recommendations when creating an animation:

 * For easy conversion and uploading of animation to copters, objects corresponding to copters should have names corresponding to the names of these copters.
-* Blender distance units are converted into meters
+* Blender distance units are converted into meters.
 * The default delay between frames in [Copter settings](.../../drone/config/spec/configspec_client.ini) is 0.1 seconds (parameter `frame_delay` in ANIMATION section), pay attention when setting the frame rate in Blender animation.
 * Make sure that the speed of the copters is not too high ( maximum of 3 m/s for the room, maximum of 5 m/s for the street): the addon will give a warning but will still convert the animation.